 About Imperial City of Hue

-The Imperial City of Hue was the capital of Viet Nam from 1802 to 1945 and of vital importance to the last Vietnamese royal house of the Nguyen Dynasty.
+The Imperial City of Hue was the capital of Vietnam from 1802 to 1945 and of vital importance to the last Vietnamese royal house of the Nguyen Dynasty.
 As the country’s political, cultural and religious centre for this period, Hue boasts an array of architectural treasures and UNESCO has described it as an “outstanding example of an eastern feudal capital”.

-Listed as a World Heritage Site since 1993, the site of the Imperial City of Hue is actually a vast complex of monuments spread over 4km and encompassing some 140 constructions of varying sizes including temples, pavilions, a library and even a theatre.
+Listed as a World Heritage Site since 1993, the site of the Imperial City of Hue is actually a vast complex of monuments spread over 4 kilometres and encompassing some 140 constructions of varying sizes including temples, pavilions, a library and even a theatre.
 This was all protected by three circles of impressive ramparts reinforced by 24 bastions and pierced by 10 intricately decorated gates.

 Beyond its Citadel, the Imperial City of Hue has an array of sites, including fortresses such as Tran Hai Thanh and Tran Binh Dai.
 Further out, one can find its spiritual quarter with its temples and tombs.

 Getting to the Imperial City of Hue

 Located in Thanh pho, Hue, the Imperial City sits opposite the river from the new buildings and accommodation and therefore is an easy walk away.
 Otherwise you can use the Grab app to hop into a taxi there.

 Known for its stunning natural beauty, complex history, and famous hospitality, Vietnam is home to a number of key sites for any history lover.